jpkraemer/brackets-typeInference/README.md

-# Type Inference
+# Vesta

-Type inference is a Brackets plugin that tries to bring type information back to Javascript.
-It leverages runtime information as well as static analysis to determine the types of function arguments.
+Vesta is an authoring interface for documentation and unit tests.
+It leverages runtime information to determine the types of function arguments.
 This information is used to automatically keep documentation up to date, warn about inconsistencies and to improve Bracket's autocompletion.
+Developers can create unit tests based on recorded invocations of functions, and use the type information to get suggestions for common edge-case tests.

+Vesta is a prototype for research on the interaction design for authroing documentation and unit tests.
+It is *not* intended for productive work.
+We make no guarantees that it works reliably, or at all.
+Use on your own risk.

+You can learn more about our research at http://hci.rwth-aachen.de/vesta or check out our [CHI 2016 paper](http://doi.acm.org/10.1145/2858036.2858311).

 ## Installation